 We have already discussed the fact that our system is based on a client-server architecture.

-For testing the central application (consisting in the server side of the system) we will deploy it on a local machine explicitly made for working on integration tests and that we define as Testing Server.
+For testing the central application (consisting in the server side of the system) we will deploy it on a machine explicitly made for working on integration tests and that we define as Testing Server.

 The client side consists of the two mobile applications developed for users and operators.
 The tests will be made using a set of different smartphones, based on the Android and iOS operating systems.